4paradigm/OpenMLDB/docs/en/quickstart/function_boundary.md

 select * from t1 where c2=2;
 ```

-The results is as follows:
+The results are as follows:

 ```Plain
  --- ------- ------ ------ ---------